jkyl/conv_reverb/README.md

 1/24/16: Early stages of development.
 Still designing what we want the project to be.

+3/5/16: Reverb engine complete.
+Correlation analysis complete.
+Reverb analysis in progress.
+Web front-end in progress.

 ## To-do list

+* Add lots of documentation.
+* Create bash script that installs dependencies.
+* Create a master script that communicates front-end to backend.
+* Make API script save files to samples/
+* Make sure everything runs in a CS 122 Virtual Machine.
+* Prep for the final presentation.
+* Reference some website that explains the signal processing concepts that this project uses.

 ## Known issues